How to apply for Melbourne dual-award studentships

 Contact the relevant academic lead supervisor for your chosen project (as detailed in the individual project information).

-Applicants are encouraged to contact the named Manchester lead supervisor for an initial discussion before submitting an official application form.
+Applicants for the Manchester-based projects are encouraged to contact the Manchester lead supervisor for an initial discussion before submitting an official application form.
 This will give you an opportunity to discuss the project with them and check that you are eligible to apply.

-To be eligible for the programme, applicants should be from the UK/EU and must meet the entry requirements of both The University of Manchester and The University of Melbourne to be accepted.
+To be eligible for the programme applicants must meet the entry requirements of both The University of Manchester and The University of Melbourne to be accepted:

-The University of Manchester admissions criteria can be found under the specific PhD programme information provided as part of the project details.
-You can also look at The University of Melbourne admissions criteria for help.
+- The University of Manchester admissions criteria can be found under the specific PhD programme information.

-Go to the postgraduate application form and ensure you read all the instructions carefully.
+Go to the How to Apply page for the link to our online application form.
+Ensure you read all the instructions carefully.

 Select 'Postgraduate Research' as the 'Academic Career' on the application form.